es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Exchange the "path/to/your/bitfile.bit" with the actual path to your bitfile.
 This path has to be the absolute path to your bitfile.
 Relative path will lead to errors.

+**Important**: the [portConfigs.py](../scripts/portConfigs.py) and [bitfileConfigs.py](../scripts/bitfileConfigs.py) should be defined for your computer.
+Therefore, it does not make sense to put it in the github repository, if you work with a number of people.
+Please add this file to your [.gitignore](../.gitignore) like explained [here](https://git-scm.com/docs/gitignore) to not upload it to your github repository.

 Now, create a new python file in your python scripts folder, which we will call "uploadBitFile".

     from scripts.serial_test import SerialTest